-Another common approach is to utilize the adjoint state equation, which arises from Pontryagin's Minimum Principle \cite{Pontryagin1956} together with PINNs.
-Employing Pontryagin's Minimum Principle transforms the optimal control problem into a set of differential equations defined by the Hamiltonian of the system and adjoint state equations.
-Yin et al.\cite{Yin2024AONN} used a direct adjoint looping approach to solve the optimal control problem by using two separate neural networks to solve it, one for the differential equation and one for the adjoint equation that arises from Pontryagin's Minimum Principle.
+Another common approach is to employ PINNs together with the first-order necessary optimality conditions from Pontryagin’s Minimum Principle \cite{Pontryagin1956}.
+This yields a coupled system of differential equations for the state and adjoint variables, together with an optimality condition expressed in terms of the Hamiltonian.
+Yin et al. \cite{Yin2024AONN} used a direct adjoint looping approach to solve the optimal control problem by using two separate neural networks to solve it, one for the differential equation and one for the adjoint equation that arises from Pontryagin's Minimum Principle.
 Schiassi et al. \cite{schiassi2024pontryagin} also used Pontryagin's Minimum Principle and trained a PINN for solving the two-point boundary value problem for a quadratic cost function directly.
 Demo et al. \cite{Demo2023} used a PINN and a control network in sequence, where the output of the PINN was given as input to the control network, which solved for the adjoint equation and derived the optimal control.
-These methods showed promising results on their respective test problems, but are only capable of solving the particular optimal control problem (i.e., with fixed cost function parameterization) for which the neural networks were trained.
+These methods showed promising results on their respective test problems, but are only capable of solving the particular control problem (i.e., with fixed cost function parameterization) for which the neural networks were trained.